-Henley Festival is a not-for-profit organisation and via our charitable arm, we're able to help many groups where music and performance can be of therapeutic, developmental or transformative value.
+Henley Festival is a not-for-profit organisation and through our parent charity, the Henley Festival Trust, we're dedicated to helping groups and individuals where music and performance can be of therapeutic, developmental or transformative value.

 - Unlocking talent

 - Raising aspirations

 - Improving self-esteem and confidence

 From 2014 we are delighted newly to be working in partnership with the leading British charity, The Prince’s Foundation for Children and the Arts.
 Established in 2006, The Prince’s Foundation reaches out to children from areas of social and economic disadvantage and introduces them to inspirational, life-changing arts experiences.
 The initiative also empowers teachers to bring the arts into classrooms with confidence, by creating high quality resource materials and offering intensive arts-based training and development.
 For more information visit www.childrenandarts.org.uk.

 This new direction for the festival’s charitable work begins with a project in conjunction with the Prince’s Foundation and one of the UK's leading children's theatres, the Unicorn Theatre.
 Focusing on four primary schools and three secondary schools, the festival’s adopted project will target around 670 children, engaging and inspiring them through high quality arts- based activities.